Trunk (luggage): Styles and manufacturers

 The easiest way for the casual observer to date any trunk is still by examining its style, so a short description of each aforementioned major variety follows.

 Jenny Lind trunks have a distinctive hour glass or keyhole shape when viewed from the side.
-They were named after the Swedish singer of the same name who toured America in 1850 - 1852 along with PT Barnum.
+They were named after the Swedish singer Jenny Lind.

 Saratoga trunks were the premium trunks of many makers (or the exclusive design of many premium trunk makers) and actually can encompass nearly every other style of trunk manufactured if loosely defined, although generally they are limited to before the 1880s.
 The most readily recognizable feature of Saratogas are their myriad (and generally very complex) compartments, trays, and heavy duty hardware.

 Monitor-tops (incorrectly known as water-fall trunks from the furniture) date from the late 1870s to the late 1910s, and are characterized by their rounded front and rear corners to form a lying-down "D" when viewed from the side.
 Earlier examples usually included labor-intensive hardwood slats that were curved with the top, while there was a revival much later with rarer, all-metal ones being constructed.

 Steamer trunks (named after their location of storage in the cabin of a steam ship, or "steamer") which are sometimes referred to as flat-tops, first appeared in the late 1870s, although the greater bulk of them date from the 1880–1920 period.
 They are distinguished by either their flat or slightly curved tops and were usually covered in canvas, leather or patterned paper and about 14 inch tall to accommodate steamship luggage regulations.
 There has been much debate and discourse on what these types of trunks are actually called.
 In some old catalogs, these trunks were called "packers", and the "steamer" trunk actually referred to a trunk that is often called a cabin trunk.
 An orthodox name for this type of trunk would be a "packer" trunk, but since it has been widely called a steamer for so long, it is now a hallmark of this style.

 Cabin trunks, which are sometimes called "true" steamer trunks, were the equivalent of today's carry-on luggage.
 They were low-profiled and small enough to fit under the berths of trains or in the cabin of a steamer, hence their name.
 Most were built with flat tops and had inner tray compartments to store the owner's valuables deemed too precious to keep stowed away in the baggage (luggage) car or ship's hold.